SocksTheWolf/DeckConnectSite/_pages/setup.md

 {% img lazy src='/assets/images/setup/unreal/Result.png' alt='Output upon pressing button' wrapper_class="center" size="halfsize" %}

-To set up other types of events (like in C++), Multiple custom events can also be bound to the same DeckConnect action if you desire!
+Multiple events can also be bound to the same DeckConnect action if you desire!
+To set up other types of events (like in C++), check out [the documentation page here](/docs).

 &nbsp;